 NEW BUSINESS MODELS

-Few people have really understood the impact which blockchains (and distributed ledger technologies in general) will have.
+Only a few people have really understood the impact which blockchains (and distributed ledger technologies in general) will have.
 The field of innovation for crypto currencies has developed into a serious economic segment in recent years.
 More than 2 trillion euros are invested in cryptocurrencies such as Bitcoin, Ethereum, and Cardano – and the trend is rising.

-The first generation of blockchains, like Bitcoin, was only used as a store of value.
+The first generation of blockchains, especially Bitcoin, has been used as a store of value.
 The second generation, like Ethereum, was already able to carry out complicated transactions with smart contracts.
 Because of technical limitations, Ethereum can now hardly scale anymore.
 And with a number of new blockchains, completely new business models will open up in the future.
-It is very clear to me: The coming decades will be a great success story for the new blockchains.
+It is very clear to me: The coming decades will be a great success story for the new blockchains and other DLT projects.

-This is precisely why I am concerned with their meaningfulness, follow technical developments and intensively train myself with blockchain programming in the languages Solidity (Ethereum Blockchain) and Plutus (Cardano Blockchain).
-For a good reason: If experiences, ideas and trends come together, completely new problem solutions can be created.
+This is precisely why I am trying to learn about their respective meaningfulness, follow technical developments, and train myself with blockchain programming.
+For a good reason: If experiences, ideas and trends come together, better problem solutions can be created.

-The subject of cryptocurrency is not new to me: I ran my own miner and a Bitcoin full node as early as 2015.
+The subject of cryptocurrency is not new to me: I ran own miners and a Bitcoin full node as early as 2015.
 The evolution of blockchains is currently opening up new opportunities in which I would like to be actively involved.

-There are currently more than 8,000 coins and tokens in the blockchain market.
+There are currently more than 100,000 coins and tokens in the blockchain market.
 There is an almost confusing number of currencies out there.
-Very few protocols are innovative and sustainable.
+But only very few solutions are innovative and sustainable.
 For some, the only thing that counts is quick money: pull up the cryptocurrency, cash in, and leave it along.
 But the big innovations usually happen quietly in the background.
 An example of this is the development of the Cardano blockchain, which aims to remove existing inadequacies in Ethereum and other blockchains.
-If this is technically successful, and there is much to be said for it, from autumn 2021 Cardano developers can use Cardano’s in-house programming language to bring new DApps (“Distributed Apps”), oracles (interfaces), and smart contracts (complex transactions) into the Cardano blockchain.
+Since autumn 2021, developers can use Cardano’s in-house programming language to bring new DApps (“Distributed Apps”), oracles (interfaces), and smart contracts (complex transactions) into the Cardano blockchain.